What Is A Business Impersonation Attack?

 Incorrect Email Address

-Scammers may use email spoofing to get into your inbox, so it is important to look twice before replying.
-To reveal the actual address URL, hover over the display name as it may be an entirely different address, or it could be a lookalike email with slight spelling variations.
+Scammers may use email spoofing to get into your inbox, so it is essential to look twice before replying.
+To reveal the address URL, hover over the display name, as it may be an entirely different address or a lookalike email with slight spelling variations.

 How Can I Keep My Organization Secure?

-Cyber criminals are constantly finding new ways to exploit a business’s vulnerabilities and break into its systems.
+Cybercriminals constantly find new ways to exploit a business’s vulnerabilClose up of businessman hand holding tablet with abstract glowing keyhole padlock interface on blurry background.
+Protection, safety and technology concept.
+Double exposureities and break into its systems.
 Some basic ways to spot harmful emails include:

-- Check the sender's email address: an official-looking email address doesn’t necessarily mean that it’s official, but a random email address with no relation to the legitimate sender should be treated with caution.
+• Check the sender's email address: an official-looking email address doesn’t necessarily mean it’s official, but a random email address with no relation to the legitimate sender should be treated cautiously.

-- Look for spelling, punctuation, and grammar mistakes: official emails should be free from common mistakes.
-Pay particular attention to phrasing in the email, as many phishing scammers know English as a second language.
+• Look for spelling, punctuation, and grammar mistakes: official emails should be free from common mistakes.
+Pay particular attention to phrasing in the email, as many spear phishing emails from scammers know English as a second language.

-- Check links before clicking on them: hover over any links to have them displayed in your email client before clicking to verify they are actually going to the genuine website.
+• Check links before clicking on them: hover over any links to display in your email client before clicking to verify they are going to the genuine website.

-- Avoid opening attachments in emails: opening an attachment in a phishing email can spread malware, such as ransomware, to activate locking up your computer and encrypting documents to block access.
+• Avoid opening attachments in emails: opening spear phishing emails can spread malware ransomware to activate, locking up your computer and encrypting documents to block access.

 A successful attack can have lasting and severe consequences.
-Luckily there are greater methods you can implement to protect your business and customers.
+You can implement more significant methods to protect your business and customers.
 For example:

 Multi-Factor Authentication

-One method for reducing the effectiveness of credential stuffing is to use multi-factor authentication (MFA).
-MFA is a type of security technology that requires multiple methods of authentication to confirm a user’s identity for logins and other transactions.
-MFA works by combining the user’s credentials to confirm the user logging into the account is the owner.unusual location.
+One method for reducing the effectiveness of credential stuffing is to use Multi-Factor Authentication (MFA).
+MFA is an email security technology requiring various verification methods to confirm a user’s identity for logins and other transactions.
+MFA combines the user’s credentials to ensure that the user logging into the account is the owner.

 AI-Based Detection

-Artificial Intelligence (AI) based tools for cybersecurity help reduce the risk of a breach and improve security postures.
-AI and machine learning (ML) learn from the past to identify new and emerging attacks using previous behavior to build profiles on users, assets, and networks, allowing AI to detect and respond to deviations from the norm.
+Artificial Intelligence (AI)-based tools for cybersecurity help reduce the risk of a breach and improve email security postures.
+AI and Machine Learning (ML) adjust from previous behavior in order to identify new and emerging attacks, building profiles on users, assets, and networks and allowing AI to detect and respond to deviations from the norm.

 Multi-Layered Email Security Protection